corbado/passkeys-supabase/README.md

 ### 2.2.
 Create Supabase project

-Head over to [Supabase](https://supabase.com) to create a project using their web interface.
+Head over to [Supabase](https://supabase.com) to create a project using the Supabase web interface.

 Next, go to the SQL Editor and execute the following query: